Babson College Professor of Finance, and National Academic Director, Goldman Sachs 10,000 Small Businesses Program

 Richard earned his PhD in Finance and his MA in Economics from Indiana University.
 He also earned his MBA in Finance/Real estate from Indiana University, and graduated with honors from Rutgers University, earning a BS degree in Engineering and his BA degree in Economics.

-Edward Byrne is the National Alumni Director for the 10,000 Small Businesses program where he leads initiatives to support 10KSB alumni nationwide.
-He also oversees and contributes to the work of the local alumni programs across the fourteen 10KSB sites.
-Ed joined the program in 2016 as the alumni manager for the blended national cohort of 10KSB at Babson College.
-The son of two small-businesses owners, he grew up working in his parents’ businesses learning first-hand the challenges faced by small business owners in a competitive economy.
-Before joining the program, Ed held various other roles in education: as a high school social studies teacher, school district administrator, and education policy advisor to elected officials.
-He holds a bachelor’s degree in social studies from Harvard University, and a master’s degree in education policy from Simmons College.
+Edward Byrne is the National Deputy Director for the Goldman Sachs 10,000 Small Businesses Program where he oversees the day-to-day operations of the program nationally.
+In his role, he is responsible for the alumni program, measurement and evaluation, and oversees the delivery of the program across the 16 sites.
+Ed joined the program in 2016 as the Alumni Manager for the national blended cohorts at Babson and later became the National Alumni Director, overseeing the programming for then more than 7,000 alumni of 10,000 Small Businesses across all 50 states and U.S. territories.
+The son of two small-business owners, he grew up working in his parents’ businesses, learning firsthand the challenges and opportunities faced by small-business owners in a competitive economy.
+Before joining the program, Ed spent 10 years in K–12 education: as a high school social studies teacher, an administrator, and a policy advisor in local and state government.
+He holds a bachelor’s degree in social studies from Harvard University and a master’s degree in public policy from Simmons College.

 Manassah Bradley MBA '00 is the Senior Program Manager for the National Blended Cohort of Goldman Sachs 10,000 Small Businesses at Babson College.
 For the past 18 years, Manassah has been a business advisor and educator, developing a depth and breadth of knowledge regarding business disciplines and their interconnectedness that allows him to provide bold, strategic solutions to a broad range of business owner challenges and complexities.
 An original thinker, he is known for helping his CEO clients build wealth and achieve breakthrough results.

-Manassah is a member of the Survivors Speakers Bureau for the Boston Area Rape Crisis Center and the founder of thePower of 21, a non-profit creating awareness about the sexual abuse of boys and men.
+Manassah is a member of the Survivors Speakers Bureau for the Boston Area Rape Crisis Center and the founder of the Power of 21, a non-profit creating awareness about the sexual abuse of boys and men.
 He holds a B.S. in Economics from Northeastern University and an M.B.A in Entrepreneurship from Babson College.